yalexwander/itisallmail/README.md

  - driver level, in corresponding `lib/ItIsAllMail/Driver/<driver>/driver.cfg`
  - source level, in corresponsing entry of `conf/sources.yml`

 Option value defined in source has more priority than driver option, and the driver option has more priority over app option.
+You can see thi list of options here

-So to start you need to add few sources into `conf/sources.yml`, and then start `scripts/monitor.php` from the app root dir.
+So to start you need to add few sources into `conf/sources.yml`, and then start `scripts/monitor.php` from the app root dir(it is important).
 Then you will get all messages from source converted into emails and put into `mailboxes/default/`.
 From there you can use any mail client which support maildir format, like:

 - neomutt
 - mu4e
 - thunderbird
 - clawsmail
+- emacs wanderlust

 Or you can serve this maildir using POP3 or IMAP server, for example Dovecot.

-You can reply on these emails messages.
-So when you create an email in respond to some tweet or telegram message, the message will be shown for all users of tweetter or telegram.

 ## Example screenshots